 Due to the sheer number of species, there was no way to include every bird found in Asia in this article.
 So instead, I tried to focus on the birds that are most regularly seen and observed.

-Today, you will learn about 28 COMMON types of birds in Asia!
+28 COMMON types of birds in Asia!

 #1.
 Asian Green Bee-Eater

 - Adults are 16–18 cm (6.2-7 in) long.

 - Their coloring is predominantly green, with a bronze-colored cap, a black necklace, and a black stripe on the face.
 In addition, they have turquoise highlights on the cheeks and wing tips.